pranabdas/espresso/docs/setup/hpc.md

 /
 ```

-## Compiling Quantum Espresso using Intel Math Kernel Libraries (MKL)
+## Compiling Quantum Espresso using Intel&reg; Math Kernel Libraries (MKL)
 If you need a newer or specific version of Quantum Espresso that is not
-installed in the NUS clusters, here are the steps that I followed.
+installed in the NUS clusters or you have modified the source codes yourself,
+here are the steps that I followed to successfully compile.
 Download and
-un-tar the source files.
+un-compress the source files.
 ```bash
 wget https://github.com/QEF/q-e/releases/download/qe-6.7.0/qe-6.7-ReleasePack.tgz
 tar zxvf qe-6.7-ReleasePack.tgz
 ```

-Load the necessary modules:
+Load the necessary modules (applicable for NUS clusters, last checked in May
+2021):
 ```bash
 module load xe_2018
 module load fftw/3.3.7